Two benevolent spirits from the building’s past have made this theatre their home.

 In the historic downtown, The Atlas Theatre can be found one block west down the street from The Plains Hotel, near the intersection of W. Lincoln Way and Capitol Avenue, sandwiched in between two other businesses, sharing outer walls with these two other stores.
 The cross streets are Capitol Avenue and Carey Avenue

-Half way down W. Lincoln way, it changes mysteriously into W. 16th Street, so don’t be confused!
+Half way down West Lincoln way, it changes mysteriously into West 16th Street, so don’t be confused!

 - Hauntedhouses.com e-mail source – Larry of CREEPS – (Case Research in Paranormal & Supernatural).